ws-garcia/VBA-Expressions/README.md

 [![GitHub](https://img.shields.io/github/license/ws-garcia/VBA-Expressions?style=plastic)](https://github.com/ws-garcia/VBA-Expressions/blob/master/LICENSE) [![GitHub release (latest by date)](https://img.shields.io/github/v/release/ws-garcia/VBA-Expressions?style=plastic)](https://github.com/ws-garcia/VBA-Expressions/releases/latest)

 ## Introductory words
-VBA Expressions is a powerful string expression evaluator for VBA, which puts more than 90 mathematical, financial, date-time, logic and text manipulation functions at the user's fingertips.
+VBA Expressions is a powerful string expression evaluator for VBA, which puts more than 90 mathematical, statistical, financial, date-time, logic and text manipulation functions at the user's fingertips.
 The `VBAexpressions.cls` class mediates almost all VBA functions as well as custom functions exposed through it.

 Although the main development goal of the class was the integration with [CSV Interface](https://github.com/ws-garcia/VBA-CSV-interface), VBA Expressions has evolved to become a support tool for students and teachers of science, accounting and engineering; this due to the added capability to solve systems of equations and non-linear equations in one variable.